andrewrothstein/valve-infra/README.md

 Note: options to vivian can be passed by setting `VIVIAN_OPTS`, for example:

 	make VIVIAN_OPTS="--ssh-port=50022" ... vivian

+For information on starting virtual DUTs in the VM, see the section on "Spawning virtual DUTs" below.

 The virtual testing recipes will fetch a Linux kernel and a boot2container ramdisk, and start the system.
 After the kernel boots